KadenR-Git/BasecampAgent/README.md

 # BasecampAgent Overview
 BasecampAgent is a hybrid, local-first agentic AI system designed to maximize performance by dynamically offloading tasks between disparate hardware units.

-Unlike traditional agent frameworks that rely on cloud APIs or heavy abstractions, Basecamp is built to run entirely on-device, leveraging the unique strengths of the AMD Strix Halo APU and RDNA 4 eGPU architectures.
-It features a custom "Infinite Context" memory management system to maintain high performance within strict VRAM constraints.
+Unlike traditional agent frameworks that rely on cloud APIs or heavy abstractions, Basecamp is built to run entirely on-device, leveraging the unique strengths of the AMD Strix Halo APU and RDNA 4 GPU architectures.

 # No-Framework Agency
 Basecamp is built on raw Python and llama.cpp (via llama-cli).
 By avoiding frameworks like Langchain or CrewAI, the system achieves:
 - Minimal Latency: No middle-man abstractions between the orchestrator and the LLM.
 - Hardware Transparency: Direct control over which model runs on which silicon.
 - Privacy: 100% local inference with zero external API calls.

+  While using a framework such as Langchain would've streamlined development, it also drastically increased TTFT latency, which was misaligned with initial development goals.

 # System Architecture
 Basecamp operates as a two-tier hierarchy to balance speed (inference) with depth (reasoning).